Half-edge meshes (DCEL)

-EBGeometry uses a doubly-connected edge list (DCEL) structure for storing surface meshes.
+EBGeometry uses a doubly-connected edge list (DCEL) structure – also known as a half-edge mesh – for storing surface meshes.
 The DCEL structures consist of the following objects:

-As shown in Fig. 1, the half-edge is the most important data structure.
-Half-edges circulate the inside of the facet, with pointer-access to the previous and next half-edge.
-A half-edge also stores a reference to it’s starting vertex, as well as a reference to it’s pair-edge.
-From the DCEL structure we can easily obtain all edges or vertices belonging to a single facet, and also “jump” to a neighboring facet by fetching the pair edge.
+As shown in Fig. 1, half-edges circulate the inside of the facet, with knowledge of the next half-edge.
+A half-edge also stores a reference to its starting vertex, as well as a reference to its pair-edge.
+From the DCEL structure we can obtain all edges or vertices belonging to a single facet by iterating through the half-edges, and also jump to a neighboring facet by fetching the pair edge.

 Fig. 1 DCEL mesh structure.
-Each half-edge stores references to previous/next half-edges, the pair edge, and the starting vertex.
+Each half-edge stores references to next half-edge, the pair edge, and the starting vertex.
 Vertices store a coordinate as well as a reference to one of the outgoing half-edges.

 Important

 A signed distance field requires a watertight and orientable surface mesh.
-If the surface mesh consists of holes or flipped facets, the signed distance function does not exist.
+If the surface mesh consists of holes or flipped facets, neither the signed distance nor the implicit function exists.
+If the mesh contains such deficiencies, or is self-intersecting, only the unsigned distance is well-defined.

 Signed distance